 Normally, I recommend that couples keep their finances together.
 It’s easier to track spending and savings.
-It’s also easier to plot a course for the future.
+It’s also easier to work together to plot a course for the future.
 But sometimes this is terrible advice.
 My experience tells me that one in 10 couples should keep their finances separate.

 You’ll know if you are that one in 10 if you and your spouse fight about money and/or just don’t seem to make any headway toward your ultimate financial goals.
 Believe it or not, keeping the money separate can sometimes do wonders to help you increase savings, maintain a high credit score, track your budget and advance toward your financial dreams.
 It can also significantly reduce the conflict at home.